saviovincent/ETSInterviewChallenge/README.md

 Requirements for Deck of Cards assignments
 1. You may use either Java,  Kotlin , Swift, or C# as your language of choice.
 2. If using Java/Kotlin, use the  Gradle  build system.

+SOLUTION:

+Solved using Java 1.8 and gradle buidl tool system.